reginacrabbe/Caesar-Cipher-Decryption/README.md

 3. Run the `caesar_cipher.py` script.
 4. Enter the plaintext or ciphertext, depending on whether you want to encrypt or decrypt.
 5. Enter the key value for encryption or decryption.
-6. The encrypted or decrypted message will be displayed in the terminal.
+6. The decrypted message will be displayed in the terminal.

 ## Technologies Used